Alcantara98/ChessEngine/README.md

 ### Static Analysis

-  - Run CMake on a build dir first which will create compile_commands.json
+  - Run CMake on a build dir to create compile_commands.json
   - Run on terminal:
     ```bash
     clang-tidy --fix -p build/ src/*.cpp include/*.h
     ```

+### CI/CD Jobs
+  - Linting: Will use clang-format and clang-tidy, both at v18.1.8.
+This job must pass before branch can be pushed to main
+  - Build: Will build the project using CMake.
+This job must pass before branch can be pushed to main
+  - chess_engine.exe artifact will be uploaded when Build is run on main branch.